Fahim59/Automation_30_Days_Challenge/README.md

 Day20: Create an automation script that fetch and verify text from QR code.

 Day21: Create an automation script that fetch and verify the product cart checkout flow.

+Day22: Create an automation script that fetch and verify the product price and sort it from low to high.